fbpx

 Bussa’s Rebellion was the first of three large-scale slave rebellions in the British West Indies in the years leading up to emancipation.

-It was followed by the large-scale rebellion in 1823 in Demerara (now part of Guyana), and by an even more massive revolution in 1831 – 1832 in Jamaica.
+It was followed by the large-scale Rebellion in 1823 in Demerara (now part of Guyana) and an even more massive revolution in 1831 – 1832 in Jamaica.

 Full Emancipation Is Realized